cult-of-coders/meteor-tuts/source/api/exposure.md

     restrictedFields: [], // array of fields you want to restrict
     method: true, // allow it via method
     publication: true, // allow it via
-    restrictLinks, // function(userId) that returns array, or array });
+    restrictLinks, // function(userId) that returns array, or array, body, // object that will intersect with the actual request body from the client });
 ```